wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-sql-server-provision-resource-manager.md

 <br/>

 ## 2. Choose virtual machine size
 On the **Create Virtual Machine** blade under **Size** choose a virtual machine size.
-The Azure Management Portal will display recommended sizes.
-Find more information about virtual machine sizes see, [Sizes for virtual machines](/documentation/articles/virtual-machines-size-specs).
+The Azure portal will display recommended sizes.
+Find more information about virtual machine sizes see, [Sizes for virtual machines](/documentation/articles/virtual-machines-linux-sizes/).
 The sizes are based on the template you selected.
 The size estimates the monthly cost to run the VM.
 Select a VM size for your server.
-For considerations about SQL Server VM sizes, see [Performance best practices for SQL Server in Azure Virtual Machines](/documentation/articles/virtual-machines-sql-server-performance-best-practices).
+For considerations about SQL Server VM sizes, see [Performance best practices for SQL Server in Azure Virtual Machines](/documentation/articles/virtual-machines-windows-sql-performance/).

 ## 3. Configure virtual machine settings
 On the **Create Virtual Machine** blade under **Settings**, configure Azure storage, networking and monitoring for the virtual machine.